KeyboardKit/website/pages/pro/addons.md

 [KeyboardKit Pro](/pro) has many optional add-ons that are available to Gold licenses.
 Just [reach out](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20License%20Add-Ons) to discuss customizations and add-ons to your license.

-## On-Device License Validation

-Yearly Gold licenses are compiled into the library and validated on-device, without the need for Full Access and with more room for customizations.

-## Binary Licenses

-Yearly Gold licenses are compiled into the library and validated on-device, without the need for Full Access and with more room for customizations.

 ## Onboarding Call

 Gold customers have the option to connect over an initial onboarding call, where we'll discuss your needs and help you get started.